 Choosing the right family cruise ship cabin can be tough!
 We all have dreams of being stood on our balcony cabin, glass of wine in hand looking out to sea, right?
+So we thought we needed to create the guide to picking a cruise ship cabin for families.

-Then we remember we have children!
 Now it depends on the nature of said little angels doesn’t it?
 Some will listen when you say “do not go on the balcony alone” others, you know, the climbers and adventure mad will rush out there at the first opportunity.
 Leaving you unable to have a shower or use the bathroom unless there is another adult manning the balcony doors.

 Some of you are nodding your head in agreement climbers are scary little people!
 They can’t resist the thrill of the climb.
 And let’s face it!
 The sea is deceptive; it looks like a pretty safe landing doesn’t it?